 Please call the on-call paediatric assessment unit phone (PAU) via switchboard if history or examination raises a concern about possible abdominal obstruction.

-Discussion of cases where need for referral, or degree of urgency, is uncertain is encouraged through Kinesis
+Discussion of cases where need for referral, or degree of urgency, is uncertain is encouraged through Advice & Guidance on ERS.

 We have a nurse led (PACE) clinic service who can support children and their families to treat constipation.
 All children are seen by a Paediatric Consultant first to exclude significant pathology before being referred to PACE.